What does the Equal Pay for Equal Work Act mean for CSU?

 ‘Work with on a regular basis’ is defined as an individuals who, as part of their job responsibilities, either communicate or collaborate with work at least monthly or have a reporting relationship (i.e., supervisor/supervisee) with the selected candidate.
 In addition to a department’s own communication about new employees, central HR will list all new hires on an announcement board located on the HR webpage.

 These post-selection notices must be sent out within thirty days of the new employee’s start date and should include the name of the selected candidate, their former job title if the hire was internal, their new job title, and information on how employees can express interest in similar opportunities.
+Alternatively, departments may issue a single post-selection notice grouping all hires made within the past 30 days.
 Please feel free to utilize the New Hire Announcement email template when sending out these notices (Word Doc).